- Elgar original reference

 Chapter 10: Sex, Sex Similarity and Sex Diversity Effects in Teams: The Importance of Situational Factors

-1 Laura M. Graves and Gary N. Powell Today’s organizations are increasingly using work teams as tools to achieve their strategic objectives (Cohen and Bailey, 1997; Lawler et al., 1995; Marquardt and Horvarth, 2001; Snow et al., 1996; Stewart et al., 1999).
+10 Sex, sex similarity and sex diversity effects in teams: the importance of situational factors1 Laura M. Graves and Gary N. Powell Today’s organizations are increasingly using work teams as tools to achieve their strategic objectives (Cohen and Bailey, 1997; Lawler et al., 1995; Marquardt and Horvarth, 2001; Snow et al., 1996; Stewart et al., 1999).
 Teams produce goods and provide services, design new products, solve organizational problems, and even lead entire organizations.
 Teams are common across industries as diverse as health care, automobile manufacturing, ﬁnancial services and electronics.
 Moreover, the proliferation of teams is a worldwide phenomenon.
 Global organizations such as IBM, Heineken, BP and Glaxo-Wellcome use teams to achieve global efﬁciencies, respond to regional markets, and transfer knowledge throughout their organizations.
 As a result of women’s increased participation in the global labor force (Powell and Graves, 2003), teams are more likely to include both women and men than ever before.
 Diversity in teams on the basis of member sex may affect the experiences of individual team members and overall team effectiveness.
 At the individual level, two types of effects may occur: sex effects and sex similarity effects.
 Sex effects arise when men’s and women’s experiences as team members differ (for example, Eagly and Karau, 1991).
-Sex similarity effects occur when team members’ experiences differ as a function of the extent to which they are similar to their team mates on the basis of sex (for example, Chatman and O’Reilly, 2004; Konrad et al., 1992; Tsui et al., 1992).
-At the team level, sex diversity effects arise when team cohesion and performance...
+Sex similarity effects occur when team members’ experiences differ as a function of the extent to which they are similar to their team mates on the basis of sex (for example, Chatman and O’Reilly, 2004; Konrad et al., 1992; Tsui et al...

 You are not authenticated to view the full text of this chapter or article.